 LAB MEDIA: FIGURE 6B.

-The linear regression curves of nitric oxide consumption by cell-free hemoglobin exhibited a stoichiometric relationship at the 15 minutes post- cardiopulmonary bypass timepoint as opposed to baseline, 4 hours, and 12 hours post- cardiopulmonary bypass [1].
+The linear regression curves of nitric oxide consumption by cell-free hemoglobin exhibited a prevalence of oxidized and nitric oxide consuming hemoglobin at 15 minutes, as opposed to a more reduced hemolgobin at baseline, 4 hours, and 12 hours post- cardiopulmonary bypass [1].

 LAB MEDIA: FIGURE 6C.
 Video editor: Emphasize the green color line in the graph.

 The effects of nitric oxide gas administration on nitric oxide consumption were monitored [1].
-When patients were treated with nitric oxide gas intra-, and post-operatively, the observed increase of free hemoglobin after cardiopulmonary bypass [2] was not coupled with any increase in nitric oxide consumption [3].
+When patients were treated with nitric oxide gas intra-, and post-operatively, the observed increase of free hemoglobin after cardiopulmonary bypass [2] was not coupled with any increase in nitric oxide consumption.
+This indicated that exogenously administered nitric oxide reduced most of the free-hemoglobin and prevented nitric oxide scavenging [3].

 LAB MEDIA: FIGURE 7.